Jacobi is a program to solve fairy chess proof game problems. Here's an example:

 anfang auto Gerd Rinder quel Seite 9, Die Schwalbe, X/1969 ford #1 bedi checkless stei weis kd7 td8h8 la1h1 schw ke5 nc3f3 ende

-Just bookmark the solver page so you can get to it directly.
-The solver page contains an AppCache manifest which tells your browser to store every file needed by Jacobi on your computer/device so that the page still "loads" when offline in that particular browser.
+Just bookmark the latest version page so you can get to it directly.
+This page contains an AppCache manifest which tells your browser to store every file needed by Jacobi on your computer/device so that the page still "loads" when offline in that particular browser.
 Some browsers even offer the option "Add to homescreen", which will turn Jacobi into a Web App that you can launch by clicking on an icon (as long as the browser remains installed and its application cache is not cleared).

 Jacobi is freeware, which means that you are free to use it and make a copy for personal use, but not to redistribute copies as I retain the Copyright on it.

 Here I keep links to old versions.
 Useful to you if I break something with an update.

 Bug fixes only.
 Most of the crashes were found by myself through automated testing.